 If you’re headed out on a colder day, you can rent a wetsuit and wetsuit booties from your guide booties.
 Check with your chosen company ahead of time to ask about their available rentals.

-Cameras & Cellphone
+Cameras & Cellphone on the Snake River

 Don’t bring your camera, unless it’s protected by a waterproof case or is water-friendly.
 Same goes for your smartphone.
 Most outfitters contract with professional photographers to snap pictures of you during your adventure.
 Favorite photo spots are big-wave spots at the Lunch Counter and Big Kahuna rapids.
 It’s also a good idea to keep any cameras secured in a zipper pocket or attached to your wrist.